cannin/graph_neural_network_drug_response/README.md

-# Pipeline from rcellminer to DrugCell, explainable VNN model for drug response.
+# Pipeline from rcellminer to DrugCell.

-This is a set of scripts to get data from rcellminer, convert the data for DrugCell, run DrugCell, and get the results.
+This is a set of scripts to get data from rcellminer, convert the data for DrugCell, run DrugCell, and explain the results.

 ## Procedure